hypo69/hypo/pytest/gemini - set 1/en/utils/convertors/dot.md

 * **Clearer Assertions:**  The assertions (`assert os.path.exists(...)`) are clearer about what is being verified.
 * **Edge Case (`test_dot2png_invalid_dot_file`):** Tests the case where the DOT file doesn't exist.
 * **Clean-up:** Crucial addition of `os.remove()` to delete the temporary files after the tests.
 This prevents test failures due to leftover files in later tests.
 * **Command-line Argument Test (`test_dot2png_wrong_number_of_commandline_arguments`):** A test case that specifically checks the SystemExit exception when the wrong number of command line arguments is provided to the program.
-This demonstrates the robustness of the tests and proper exception handling, important for production code.
+This demonStartes the robustness of the tests and proper exception handling, important for production code.
 * **Realistic test (`test_dot2png_valid_dot_file_real`):** Includes a real-world test with an actual `example.dot` file, but only if one is present.
 You should replace `"example.dot"` with the actual path if you have a file.
 This validates that the conversion works with real-world data.
 * **Large File Test (commented out):** Added a placeholder for a large file test, which is beneficial for ensuring that the code handles files of varying sizes.
 This test would be particularly useful if you anticipate a large number of users using the tool or if the processing time becomes a concern with large files.